wellcomecollection/platform/travistooling/README.md

 *   _secrets/id_rsa_

-    An SSH private key.
-The corresponding public key should be added as a deploy key to the platform repo with write access.
-If you don't have the existing key, you can create a new key pair with:
+    Create a new SSH key pair with no password (-N):

     ```console
     $ ssh-keygen -N "" -f secrets/id_rsa
     ```

+    This creates two files in secrets, a public and private key.
+Add the public key    to the repo as a deploy key with write access, and remove the old key.

 Once you have all of these files, you create the encrypted bundle by running: